simonmichael/hledger_site/src/1.52/hledger.md

 - `(LOTLABEL)` (see [lot
   note](https://www.ledger-cli.org/3.0/doc/ledger3.html#Lot-notes))

-hledger does not yet do anything with this lot syntax, except to preserve it and show it in `print`\'s `txt`, `beancount`, and `json` output.
-This means you can use this syntax in your hledger journals (plus an amountless extra posting to help transactions balance, if needed), then use the `print` command to export to Ledger or Beancount or rustledger, to use their lots/gains reports (see [Export Lots workflow](workflows.md#more-advanced-workflows)).
+hledger 1 does not provide automated lot/gains tracking, and ignores these cost basis annotations.
+But it will preserve and show them in `print`\'s `txt`, `beancount`, and `json` output.
+This means you can use this syntax in your journal (perhaps with an amountless extra posting to help transactions balance, if needed), then export to Ledger or Beancount or rustledger to do lots/gains reporting.
+See [Export Lots workflow](workflows.md#more-advanced-workflows).

+(hledger 2.x has lots/gains reporting built in.
+It also supports a more convenient Beancount-like `{DATE, "LABEL", COST}` syntax.)

 ### Balance assertions